By Tim Lambert

 During the 1960s and 1970s industry in Guatemala developed but dire poverty remained.
 A series of repressive regimes ruled but left-wing guerrillas began fighting and thousands died in political violence in Guatemala.
 The violence reached a peak in the early 1980s however civilian rule returned in 1986 when Vinicio Cerezo was elected president.
 The bloodshed in Guatemala diminished but it did not end entirely.
 The killing finally ended in 1996 when peace accords were signed.
 The civil war in Guatemala may have cost 200,000 lives.

 Today Guatemala is still a very poor country and the economy relies on agriculture.
 Guatemala is also a very unequal society.
 Although poverty remains at least rates of literacy have improved.
 Guatemala is steadily developing.
-Still Guatemala has great potential for tourism.
-In 2020 the population of Guatemala was 17 million.
+Still, Guatemala has great tourism potential.
+In 2023 the population of Guatemala was 17 million.